Can Shiplap Get Wet? – Waterproof Shiplap for Bathroom Ceiling

 • Prepare the surface: Before applying any paint, ensure the shiplap surface is clean, dry, and free of dirt or debris.
 Sand the surface lightly to create a smooth surface for the paint to adhere to.

 • Apply a primer: To ensure that the paint adheres properly and provides long-lasting protection, apply a primer to the shiplap surface.
-Look for a primer specifically designed for use in high-moisture areas that is compatible with the type of paint you will be using.
+Look for a primer designed for high-moisture areas that are compatible with the type of paint you will be using.

 • Apply the paint: Once the primer has dried, apply the paint to the shiplap surface.
-Choose a paint that is specifically formulated for use in bathrooms, and that is mildew-resistant or semi-gloss.
+Choose a mildew-resistant or semi-gloss paint specifically formulated for use in bathrooms.
 These types of paint provide a protective barrier against moisture and help prevent the growth of mold and mildew.

 • Apply multiple coats: Depending on the color and type of paint, you may need to apply multiple coats to achieve the desired coverage and finish.
 Follow the manufacturer’s instructions for drying times between coats.